BBBaden-Moodle-userscripts/BBBaden-Moodle/README.md

 &nbsp;

 ### Moodle File Downloader by [@PianoNic](https://github.com/pianonic)
-This UserScript allows you to download files from a Moodle course and creates a zip archive containing all the downloaded files.
-It is designed to work on Moodle pages that match the specified URL.
+This UserScript simplifies the process of bulk file downloads from a Moodle course by creating a zip archive for all files.
 [View Moodle File Downloader](https://github.com/BBBaden-Moodle-userscripts/Download-All-Files)
 &nbsp;